-The primary difference between Alternatives 1 and 2 is that under Alternative 2 the public would have access to specific parts of B-16, B-17, and B-20 for some or all categories of activities such as bighorn sheep hunting, site visits (ceremonial, cultural, or research), management access, and events (races), when the ranges are not operational (i.e., typically weekends, holidays, and when closed for scheduled maintenance) (see Table 2-5, Alternative 2 Allowable Activities within Range Boundaries).
+The primary difference between Alternatives 1 and 2 is that under Alternative 2 the public would have access to specific parts of B-16, B-17, and B-20 for some or all categories of activities such as bighorn sheep hunting, site visits (ceremonial, cultural, or research), management access, and events (races), when the ranges are not in operation, with prior coordination (see Table 2-5).
 This section evaluates the impacts on transportation from implementation of Alternative 2 by range.
 OHV use would not be permitted in the expansion areas.
 Changes to OHV use areas as a result of implementing Alternative 2 is discussed in Section 3.12 (Recreation).
 Impacts from Alternative 2 on access to cultural and sacred sites are discussed in Section 3.11 (Cultural Resources).